-Tips to help you in choosing the right lightweight walking shoes
+How to choose the right lightweight walking shoes

-Qualities you should look for in a lightweight walking shoes
+Qualities you should look for in lightweight walking shoes

 Wear shoes with arch support, cushioning, and thicker soles if you’re always on the go or if walking is your preferred mode of exercise.
 If you have extremely high arches, you’ll want to look for a shoe with the most cushion to cushion the areas where the stress is applied the most.
 This is the place to come if you’re looking for a pair that will last you a long time while traveling or one that will give you the biggest bang for your buck.